-In accordance with the Memorandum of Understanding (MOU) dated as of August 15, 2019 by and between the Governor, the Office of State Comptroller (State Comptroller), the University and other entities, certain University contracts (Covered Contracts) are subject to review by the State Comptroller.

-As such a Covered Contract, the State shall have no liability under this Agreement and this Agreement is not valid, effective or binding until it has been approved by the State Comptroller and filed in his or her office; provided however that if the State Comptroller does not approve or reject this Agreement within the time period specified in the MOU, then this Agreement shall be valid and enforceable without such approval.
+In accordance with the Chapter 17 of the Laws of 2023 certain University contracts are subject to review by the Office of the State Comptroller.
+As such a contract, the State shall have no liability under this Agreement and this Agreement is not valid, effective, or binding until it has been approved by the Office of the State Comptroller and filed in their office.